ESPN Events: History

 The company traces its history to Creative Sports, Inc., a North Carolina-based sports syndicator owned and founded by Bray Cary.
-ESPN Inc. purchased Creative Sports, Inc. and OCC Sports, Inc. in the mid-1990s.
+ESPN, LLC purchased Creative Sports, Inc. and OCC Sports, Inc. in the mid-1990s.

 On July 22, 1994, ESPN Regional Television was incorporated in Delaware.
 ESPN Regional Television was formed in 1996, through ESPN Inc.'s combination of Creative Sports and OCC Sports, under the direction of Chuck Gerber and Loren Matthews.
 In January 2000, Loren Matthews left ESPN Regional Television for an executive position at sister division ABC Sports.
 By February 2000, ERT acquired the production rights to the Arena Football League; this included responsibilities for AFL broadcasts on The Nashville Network, which had ESPN retain duties for the events in lieu of its own unit, World Sports Enterprises.

 In 2001, ESPN Regional Television moved beyond broadcasting college football bowl games, when it purchased the Las Vegas Bowl from Las Vegas Convention and Visitors Authority.
 ESPN Regional did so to help partner conferences that had bowl qualified teams but no bowl available.
 The company bought four more bowls and started two others.

 In August 2008, ESPN reached a 15-year, $2.25 billion broadcast rights agreement with the SEC.
 As part of the deal, ESPN also assumed the syndicated package of games previously held by Raycom Sports; beginning in 2009, ERT syndicated SEC football and basketball under the SEC Network brand.

 The original business of ESPN Regional Television began to grow obsolete with the launch of dedicated networks dedicated to specific conferences, including the Big Ten Network, Pac-12 Network, and the ESPN-operated SEC Network, since they largely assumed rights to the game packages that ESPN had previously syndicated.
 As such, the division pivoted to focusing solely on organizing events, particularly within college football and basketball.

 Derzis retired in 2021, and the division is led by vice president Clint Overby.